ProServicesStorage/ansible_old_mac/README.md

 13. Clone or fork this repo.
 14. Modify the **hosts** file to the hostname of your Mac.
 You can check by running the `hostname` command.
 15. Modify the **group_vars/all.yml** to your username.
 NOTE: It is expected the username is already created on the Mac as this is required during installation/rebuild.
 16. Run playbook from Macbook.
 It is meant to be run using **ansible-pull** from your git repo.
+It needs to be **run using sudo**.
 Takes about an hour to complete on my MacBook.

 ```bash